 - Efficiently record network traffic and application screens, archiving them for investigation.

 - Provide insight into user behavior, such as which data a particular user viewed and how it was accessed.

-- Leverage SIEM integrations like BMC AMI Defender for z/OS provide application-level insight for identification and reduction of cybersecurity threats.
+- Leverage SIEM integrations like BMC AMI Datastream for z/OS provide application-level insight for identification and reduction of cybersecurity threats.

 - Provide the intelligence and reporting required for HIPAA, GDPR, and Australian NDB scheme compliance.